Rev. John Fleming

 I am so excited to work with the youth at FUMC Paragould!

 I originally come from Dearborn, Missouri (which is where my Northern "accent" comes from), a small town halfway between St. Joe and Kansas City where I grew up with five sisters, one of them a twin.
-I have a daughter, Hannah, 18, who graduated from Crowley's Ridge Academy with honors, and who is wonderful.
-We have a dog, Lucy, that is half lab, half crazy (just kidding) and a calico cat originally named Callie that we brought in "just for a minute" when we found her out shivering in our flower bed.
+I have a daughter, Hannah, 18, who graduated from Crowley's Ridge Academy with honors who now attends Arkansas State University, and who is wonderful.
+We have a dog, Lucy, that is half lab, half crazy (just kidding), a gray kitten named Ash who we love to an embarrassing degree, and a calico cat originally named Callie that we brought in "just for a minute" when we found her out shivering in our flower bed.